DUE TO ONGOING COVID-19-RELATED MAIL DELAYS, PLEASE ORDER YOUR ITEMS AS EARLY AS POSSIBLE

 Streaming Media - Use HillSearch to locate an online video that can be watched anywhere, anytime.
 These videos can be embedded into your class presentation.

-APA 7th Citation Resources - Professor Goldberg has requested that you use APA citations in your research paper.
+APA 7th Citation Resources - You are required to use APA citations in your research paper.
 This page will direct you to a guide that provides you with instructions, how-to videos, and examples of how to cite sources using APA style.

 Research Topic, Paper and Class Presentation: